ChristophMuthmann/sql-docs.de-de/docs/relational-databases/extended-events/quick-start-extended-events-in-sql-server.md

 <a name="appendix1"></a>
-## Anhang: SELECT-Anweisungen zur Vorabermittlung des Berechtigungsbesitzers
+## <a name="appendix-selects-to-ascertain-permission-owner-in-advance"></a>Anhang: SELECT-Anweisungen zur Vorabermittlung des Berechtigungsbesitzers

 In diesem Artikel erwähnte Berechtigungen: